-Surface: Smoothed & compacted gravel, not suitable for thin tyre road bikes.
+Surface: Smoothed & compacted gravel, not really suitable for thin tyre road bikes.

 Max gradient: The Riesling Rail Trail itself is gradual gradient uphill to Clare from Auburn, there is steep section off the main trail on the loops that are very short and possibly need to be walked by non regular riders.

-Towns: Auburn, Clare, Sevenhill, Leasingham, Watervale, Penwortham, and only 20 minutes past the Barossa Valley.
+Towns: Auburn, Clare, Sevenhill, Leasingham, Watervale, Penwortham, and within striking distance to the Barossa Valley.

 Cellar Doors: Over 30 wineries immediately or very closely accessible from the rail trail

 Things to see: Historic Sevenhill Cellars (home to some of Australia’s oldest vines); Rows & rows of vineyards in real wine country; the historic town of Auburn; story boards and information posted along the rail trail including local indigenous history; award wining restaurants and cellar doors.

 So there’s the facts on 2 of Australia’s best rail trails.